ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 one uniquely fits into the other.
 Access can only be established if the private key on a user's system "fits" the public key on the remote system.

-The following shows to create an ssh key pair from the command-line in a [terminal](#terminal) and upload the public key to the remote system.
+The following show how to create an ssh key pair from the command-line in a [terminal](#terminal) and upload the public key to the remote system.
 The latter upload will only work if a user can access the remote system, _e.g._ via temporary [Password+DUO](#passwordduo) access.
-User without this option have to email their public ssh key to [suppor@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu) so that the systems administrator can upload the key for them.
+User without this option have to email their public ssh key to [suppor@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu) so that the systems administrator can upload the public key for them.
 Additional details on ssh key generation and uploads are provided [here](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/).
 This includes GUI based based options.
-However, we highly recommend to use the command-line options which are much more straigthforward to use, including [MobaXterm](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/sshkeys_winos/#create-ssh-keys-mobaxterm) on Windows sytems.
+However, we highly recommend to use the command-line options which are much more straigthforward to use, including [MobaXterm](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/sshkeys_winos/#create-ssh-keys-mobaxterm) on Windows systems.

 #### (A) SSH Key Creation